Nexmo/nexmo-developer/_tutorials/en/voice-api/create-vonage-application.md

 nexmo app:create "AspNetTestApp" http://NGROK_HOST_NAME/webhooks/answer http://NGROK_HOST_NAME/webhooks/events
 ```

 This creates a Nexmo application with a voice [capability](/application/overview#capabilities), with the webhook URLs configured as specified, and generate a private key file `private.key` - save this private key.
-Take note of the applicaiton ID produced as well.
+Take note of the application ID produced as well.
 Use the application ID along with your Vonage Virtual number to run the following command.

 ```shell
 nexmo link:app VONAGE_NUMBER APPLICATION_ID